monome/docs/docs/crow/scripting.md

 - `* 10` multiplies the random value by 10, so we have a 10V range (0-10)
 - `- 5` subtracts five from our random value, so the range is (-5,5) volts

-Save the script & run it in druid with `r`.
+Save the script & run it in druid with `r sketch.lua`.
 Patch output 1 to the pitch of an oscillator and listen to the entropic melody...

-If you're having trouble, you can look at the file `examples/samplehold-basic.lua` which replicates the work above.
+If you're having trouble, you can look at the file `samplehold-basic.lua` in *bowery* which replicates the work above.

 ### Make it a conversation